tj/dm-pagination/Readme.md

 # DataMapper::Is::Paginated

-  Better paging solution for DataMapper.
+  Better paging solution for DataMapper for DM >= 0.10.1

 ## License